 In our quest to find the best mouse we've weighed up all these considerations and more, and you can read through the results below.
 We're always on the look-out for new devices to add too, so check back regularly if you're in the market for a mouse.

 Most people probably don't want to pore over long lists of specs and features when it comes to a computer mouse: they just want something reliable and affordable that will 'just work', and that feels good to use.
-With that in mind we present to you the Microsoft Bluetooth Ergonomic Mouse, available in black, pastel blue, peach or white.
+With that in mind, here's the Microsoft Bluetooth Ergonomic Mouse.
+It's available in black, pastel blue, peach or white.

-This is a mouse that's very nicely contoured, with extra forward and back buttons down the side, as well as a top-quality machined aluminium scroll wheel that's a pleasure to use.
-It's not flashy or fussy, but it'll do everything that you need a mouse to do, and despite being made by Microsoft it works perfectly well on macOS as well as on Windows.
+We thought it felt fantastic to use because of how nicely contoured it is.
+Using the mouse day-to-day, we were particularly impressed with the machined aluminium scroll wheel because it was very accurate.
+This mouse isn't flashy or fussy, but it'll do everything that you need a mouse to do, and despite being made by Microsoft it works perfectly well on macOS as well as on Windows.

 For more information about this top-rated rodent be sure to check out T3's Microsoft Bluetooth Ergonomic Mouse guide.